guidefari/here_hugo/content/posts/ios-music-recognition.md

 Shazam is a tool that's deeply embedded in my curating efforts.

-shazam works using the microphone, listening out for sounds in your physical space.
+Shazam works using the microphone, listening out for sounds in your physical space.

-now, that's a problem because a lot of my time listening to music is in my headphones, meaning no shazam. ios music recognition solves this by also recording the playback going through your bluetooth hardware.
+Now, that's a problem because a lot of my time listening to music is in my headphones, meaning no shazam. ios music recognition solves this by also recording the playback going through your bluetooth hardware.

-meaning you can shazam music in your headphones without needing to disconnect bluetooth & play it out loud.
+Meaning you can shazam music in your headphones without needing to disconnect bluetooth & play it out loud.
+Go to `Settings > Control Center` & make sure `Music Recognition` is on

 #curated #ux